Table of Contents

 - Phishing redirection: Blocking malicious ads stops many phishing redirects served to users browsing a website.

 - Cookie theft: Attackers can no longer use cross-site scripting (XSS) to steal cookies and session IDs.
-Cookies are destroyed when the user closes their session, so cookies are not available to another user on the device.
+Cookies are destroyed when the user closes their session, so cookies are unavailable to another user on the device.
 If the device is stolen, an attacker would not have access to cookies and session IDs.

 How Proofpoint Can Help